 We have completed two pivotal Phase 3 trials evaluating the safety and efficacy of lefamulin in for the treatment of adults with community-acquired bacterial pneumonia (CABP).
 In our first clinical trial in patients with CABP (LEAP-1), seven-days of intravenous (IV) to oral lefamulin in adults with moderate to severe CABP was compared to moxifloxacin (IV/oral), with or without linezolid.
 In the LEAP 2 trial, five-days of oral lefamulin was compared to seven-days of oral moxifloxacin in adults with moderate CABP.
 Both trials were multi-center, randomized, controlled, double-blind and enrolled patients globally.
 Lefamulin met all U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) primary endpoints in both LEAP 1 and LEAP 2 and was shown to be generally well tolerated.
 As a result of the favorable safety and tolerability profile we have observed in our clinical trials to date, we believe Lefamulin will present fewer potential complications as than current therapies.
 In December 2018, we completed the submission of two New Drug Applications (NDAs) to the FDA for the oral and IV formulations of lefamulin for the treatment of CABP.
 In february 2019, these applications were accepted by the FDA, granted priority review and given a PDUFA date of August 19, 2019.
-Both formulations of lefamulin were granted Qualified Infectious Disease Product and Fast Track designation by the FDA.
+Both formulations of lefamulin were granted Qualified Infectious Disease Product (QIDP) and Fast Track designation by the FDA.
 In May 2019, we submitted a marketing authorization application for both IV and oral formulations of lefamulin, for the treatment of community acquired pneumonia (CAP) in adults 18 years of age and older, to the Eurpoean Medicines Agency. enabling potential Priority Review of the NDAs by the FDA.
 On August 19, 2019, the FDA Approved Xenleta™(lefamulin) for both Oral And IV use.
 Nabriva intends to work with a commercial partner to make lefamulin available to patients in the European Union.